ankane/searchkick/README.md

 end
 ```

-If a reindex is interrupted, you can resume it with: [master]
+If a reindex is interrupted, you can resume it with:

 ```ruby
 Product.reindex(resume: true)